 In October 2014, the Organisation for Economic Co-operation and Development (the "OECD") Working Group on Bribery adopted the Phase 3 Report on Implementing the OECD Anti-Bribery Convention.
 In this report, the OECD Working Group expressed concerns about Türkiye's low level of anti-bribery enforcement and recommended that Türkiye improve its efforts to proactively detect, investigate and prosecute allegations of foreign bribery.
 The OECD Working Group also expressed concern regarding certain deficiencies in Türkiye's corporate liability legislation and enforcement against legal persons and made several recommendations to address these concerns.
 In addition, on 21 October 2021, the Financial Action Task Force (the "FATF") placed Türkiye on the so-called "grey list" of countries in need of elevated supervision of its legal framework for combatting terrorism and money laundering.
 The FATF cited concerns about inadequate supervision of Türkiye's banking and real estate sectors and dealers in gold and precious stones, including having undertaken insufficient prosecutorial efforts against violators (including freezing of assets).
 Subsequently, to reflect Türkiye's progress, the FATF re-rated the country on 30 November 2021 on some recommendations and changed the rating of four recommendations from partially compliant to largely compliant.
 On 10 May 2022, the FATF re-rated the country and changed the rating of one recommendation from partially compliant to compliant and two recommendations from partially compliant to largely compliant.
-These concerns might negatively impact investors' willingness to invest in Türkiye and/or engage with Turkish banks and changes in Turkish laws and practices might arise from these recommendations, both of which might have a material effect on the Group's business, financial condition and/or results of operations.
+While, on 28 June 2024, FATF removed Türkiye from the "grey list", if Türkiye is re-placed on the "grey list" in the future or changes its rating of the country these concerns might negatively impact investors' willingness to invest in Türkiye and/or engage with Turkish banks and further changes in Turkish laws and practices might arise from these recommendations, both of which might have a material effect on the Group's business, financial condition and/or results of operations.

-Personnel - The Group's success depends upon retaining key members of its senior management and its ability to recruit, train and motivate qualified personnel

-The Group is dependent upon its senior management to implement its strategy and operate its day-to-day business.
-In addition, corporate, retail and other relationships of members of senior management are important to the conduct of the Group's business.
-In a rapidly emerging and developing market such as Türkiye, demand for highly trained and skilled staff, particularly in the Group's İstanbul headquarters, is very high and requires the Group to re-assess continually its compensation and employment policies.
+Personnel - The Group's success depends upon retaining key members of its senior management and its ability to recruit, train and motivate qualified personnel particularly in the Group's İstanbul headquarters, is very high and requires the Group to re-assess continually its compensation and employment policies.
 If members of the Group's senior management were to leave, particularly if they were to join competitors, then those employees' relationships that have benefited the Group might not continue with the Group.
 In addition, the Group's success depends, in part, upon its ability to attract, retain and motivate qualified and experienced banking and management personnel.
 The Group's failure to recruit and retain necessary personnel or manage its personnel successfully might have a material adverse effect on the Group's business, financial condition and/or results of operations.